 The data block encoding of the response.
 Valid values: |

-Paginate the entire table with nextStartPrimaryKey
+Paginate through an entire table

 A single bulkExport call often returns only part of the range.
 To scan the entire table, pass the nextStartPrimaryKey from each response as the start primary key of the next call.
 Stop when nextStartPrimaryKey is null.